• Home

 4. Configure (Managed Switch): For managed switches, log into the web interface or console to configure VLANs, set port speeds, enable security features, and prioritize traffic using QoS.

 For enterprise environments, proper planning is essential.
-We recommend designing VLANs aligned with organizational departments, implementing ACLs to restrict traffic,
+We recommend designing VLANs aligned with organizational departments, implementing ACLs to restrict traffic, enabling storm control to prevent broadcast floods, and monitoring network performance through SNMP.

 Before the advent of switches, networks used hubs and bridges.